PrinceOfPuppers/qbot/README.md

 &nbsp;
 # OVERVIEW
-qbot is a domain-specific programming language for analyzing quantum algorithms using the quantum circuit model and probabilistic computing.
+Qbot is a domain-specific programming language for analyzing quantum algorithms using the quantum circuit model and probabilistic computing.

-qbot uses a wrapped version of python's expression evaluation for its own expression evaluation, some examples of primitive/expression behaviour will be in python for this reason.
+Qbot uses a wrapped version of python's expression evaluation for its own expression evaluation, some examples of primitive/expression behaviour will be in python for this reason.

 Terminology used throughout this document:
 - `state` refers to the qubit register